emmanguyen102/Data-analyst-in-Python-portfolio/README.md

-# **Data-analyst-in-Python-track**
+# **Data-analyst-in-Python-series**

-Here comes the project series: Data Analyst track in Python, while I was learning Data Science from e-learning platform Dataquest.io with a total of (updating) projects and the last (updating) massive projects (#8, #9, #12 and updating) walking through everything taught in the track.
+Here comes the project series: Data Analyst series 101 in Python.
+This is a combination of projects ranging from projects from courses I have enrolled in, projects of personal interest, projects I found by chance on the Internet and projects I collaborated with other awesome developers.
+The more projects I am working on, the more interested I become in data analytics field.
+This portfolio was first created for me to brush up on my coding skills with Python in field of Data Analytics.
+However, as time passes, it becomes a mere pleasure simply just to code.
+Enjoy!

 Project: [#1 Profitable App Profiles for the App Store and Google Play Markets](https://github.com/emmanguyen102/Data-analyst-in-Python-project-series/blob/master/%231%20Profitable%20App%20Profiles%20for%20Google%20Play%20and%20App%20Store%20Markets.ipynb)
 <br>